 Shoulder pain is common for many people due to an accident or an injury.
 But it can even develop due to poor posture.
 Visit your pain management doctor if you are encountering immense pain in the shoulder and the surrounding area.

-Shoulder pain is common for seven people among ten at some points in their lives.
-Sometimes a compression in the joint is normal and good but the forces can cause too much contact while making any shoulder movement especially in the impinged shoulder.
+Shoulder pain is common for seven people among ten at some point in their lives.
+Sometimes compression in the joint is normal and good, but the forces can cause too much contact while making any shoulder movement, especially in the impinged shoulder.
 The common causes are –

 Shoulder compression from a fall or an injury

 Shoulder Strength Source

 We think of the rotating cuff while considering shoulder strength because the task of the smaller muscles is to ensure that the joint is stable during motion.
 In order to function effectively, the larger shoulder and back muscles must sustain these smaller muscles.

 The back and shoulder muscles affect the shoulder blades, spine, and neck position.
 All too often, because they sit longer and have recurrent and extended use of telephones and computers, they are weaker than the muscles in the front of our body.
 This change in shoulder balance and the resulting posture effect stops the rotator cuff from functioning correctly.

 Why is posture important with pain in the shoulder?
 It might not be when you rest.
 Sadly, posture changes can change our way of moving and using our bodies as well.
 We can influence our position:

 How effective are the shoulder muscles

 Arms position when raised